Skip to main content

 Beta: This documentation is in experimental, beta mode.
 Supply feedback by requesting document changes.
 See also the related Staking Pool Operations instructions.

-Validator operators should follow these instructions to carry out delegation pool operations for staking.
-You may delegate as little as 10 APT plus a small add stake fee that will be mostly refunded as rewards at the end of the current 2-hour epoch.
+Validator operators should follow these instructions to carry out delegation pool operations for delegated staking.
+You may delegate as little as 10 APT plus a small add stake fee that will be mostly refunded as rewards at the end of the current epoch.
 You might notice that some UIs might use 11 APT as the minimum for a round number.
 Note that your validator will become part of the Active Validator Set only when the delegation pool satisfies the minimum cumulative staking requirement of 1 million APT.

 The operator address will receive the pool commission that was set at the initialization of the delegation pool, which is automatically distributed as stake in the delegation pool at the end of each epoch.
-The operator will act as a normal Delegation Pool account that is able to do all of the operations described in Perform delegation pool operations.
+The operator will act as a normal Delegation Pool account that is able to do all the operations described in Perform delegation pool operations.

 Prerequisites